 Please see NHS Highland website for further information regarding JCVI Groups.

-From 8.00am on 26 April 2021, the online self-registration system for unpaid carers will no longer be available, but eligible unpaid carers will still be able to register for their coronavirus vaccine after this date, and are asked to do this through the COVID-19 Vaccination Helpline on 0800 030 8013.
+Eligible unpaid carers can register for their coronavirus vaccine, and are asked to do this through the COVID-19 Vaccination Helpline on 0800 030 8013.

 The criteria for accessing vaccination are as follows: